 At the same time, an internal urgency wanted to hurry me along.
-What was it?
+What was that?

 Kath took her time.
 “What went through your mind?”

-I shook my head from side to side in an effort to dislodge the thoughts of my own experience and dug through my purse for Tums.
+I shook my head from side to side in an effort to dislodge the thoughts of my own experience that interrupted my thinking and dug through my purse for Tums.
 I set the roll on my lap and ate one after another as my leg jumped up and down.